PSVapour/reef-zlements-webscraper/README.md

 - Download and install the latest version of Node JS
 - Download and unzip this repository to your machine

-How to run on windows
+How to run

-- Open cmd
+- Open a terminal window (cmd /powershell on windows) (terminal on mac / linux)
-- change directory to the location of the unpacked folder
+- change directory to the location of the unpacked folder *cd ~/some/path/to/the/folder*
 - run command *npm install -g npm*
 - run command *npm install*
 - run command *node index.js*